J. C. Patterson Collegiate Institute

 J.C.
 Patterson Collegiate Institute (also known as Patterson) was a public secondary school located in downtown Windsor from 1854 until 1973.

 History

 The school began as a grammar school in 1854 and was turned into a high school in 1871 and was known as Windsor Collegiate Institute until 1929, when it was renamed, J.C.
 Patterson, after a Windsor lawyer and politician.

 The official cornerstone for the building was placed in 1888, and the school remained on the same site until its closing in 1973.
-The building was demolished in 1979.
+The building was demolished in 1979 and now a Food Basics supermarket.
+The next closest public high schools are Honourable W. C. Kennedy Collegiate or Walkerville Collegiate Institute.